dwhite96/simple-docs/README.md

 1. Clone the app: `git clone https://github.com/dwhite96/simple-docs.git` and `cd simple-docs/`
 2. Install dependencies: `bundle install && yarn install`
-3. Create and initialize the database: `rails db:create db:migrate db:seed`
+3. Create and initialize the database: `rails db:setup`
     - This will seed the database with a user and some folders so you can immediately demo the app.
       See seeds.rb file for this user's username and password.